St. John Knits: History

 In 2013, Chinese company Fosun International acquired a 30% stake in St. John, and went on to acquire a majority stake in 2017.
 In 2022, as part of Lanvin Group, St John became a publicly traded company on the New York Stock Exchange via a SPAC merger.

 From 2019 to 2023, Zoe Turner was the creative director of St John.
 Prior to St John, she had experience at Christian Dior Couture, Alberta Ferretti and Max Mara.
 During her tenure, she revitalized the brand by focusing on younger more daring silhouettes and red carpet celebrity dressing.
-Her work was seen on stars including Gigi Hadid, Zendaya, Lupita Nyong’o, Alicia Keys, and Sarah Jessica Parker.
+Her work was seen on stars including Gigi Hadid, Zendaya, Lupita Nyong'o, Alicia Keys, and Sarah Jessica Parker.

 Following Turner's departure, St John appointed Enrico Chiarparin as creative director in 2023.
-He works closely with star stylist Karla Welch, and has prior experience at Calvin Klein, James Perse, and Miu Miu.
+During his tenure, he worked closely with star stylist Karla Welch, and had prior experience at Calvin Klein, James Perse, and Miu Miu.
+Humberto Leon was announced as the label's creative director in 2026.
+Business woman Tina Knowles, a longtime fan of the brand, was selected as the face of the creative relaunch.